CaptainCrowbar/rs-core/docs/io.md

     const char* mode = "rb");
 ```

 Constructor from a file path and I/O mode.
+Behaviour is undefined if `mode` is
+a null pointer or an invalid mode string.
+If the path is `"-"` or an empty string,
+and the mode does not contain a plus sign,
+instead of opening a file this will attach the `Cstdio` object to standard input (if the mode starts with `"r"`)
+or standard output (if it starts with `"w"` or `"a"`).

 ```c++
 explicit Cstdio::Cstdio(std::FILE* stream) noexcept;